CopticScriptorium/IACS2022/annis-tutorial.md

 # ANNIS Tutorial

+### NOTE: The links below are live.
+We recommend you right-click or command-click to open links in new windows, so you can keep this window open and available.

 ## <a name="intro"></a>Introduction to ANNIS
 Coptic Scriptorium uses the [ANNIS](http://corpus-tools.org/annis/) search and visualization tool.
 You can access Coptic Scriptorium's corpora in ANNIS in multiple ways:
 * Go